singularityhub/singularity-hpc/paper/paper.md

 performance computing communities.

 While the Singularity software is currently popular for running containers on HPC, it might not always be that way.
-It could also be the case that different module systems arise.
+Although LMOD [@McLay2011-wu] is the most popular module system currently, there are several older versions [@environment_modules, @noauthor_undated-jo] and it could be the case that new module systems arise.
 For this purpose, Singularity Registry HPC is designed in a modular fashion.
 There is already support for containers served in a traditional registry like Docker Hub, or served as GitHub releases generated by Singularity Deploy [@noauthor_undated-ok], and the software is designed to make it easy to extend to other container